-£280 per week (£310 per week from Period 14), per full time employee, is the maximum amount of contribution that can be claimed.
-If an employee works more than 35 hours a week the maximum is still £280 per week (£310 per week from Period 14).
+£310 per week, per full time employee, is the maximum amount of contribution that can be claimed.
+If an employee works more than 35 hours a week the maximum is still £310 per week.

-Any part time employee will qualify for a maximum contribution of £280 (£310 from Period 14) based on contracted hours and prorated on a 35 hour week.
+Any part time employee will qualify for a maximum contribution of £310 based on contracted hours and prorated on a 35 hour week.

-Any employee on a zero hours or flexible working hours contract will qualify for a maximum contribution of £280 (£310 from Period 14) based on the hours worked and prorated on a 35 hour week.
+Any employee on a zero hours or flexible working hours contract will qualify for a maximum contribution of £310 based on the hours worked and prorated on a 35 hour week.